This document sets out our policy on equality and diversity.

-The board and Senior Management Team are committed to achieving effective equality and diversity and will ensure adequate resources are available to meet equality and diversity needs.
+The Board is committed to achieving effective equality and diversity and will ensure adequate resources are available to meet equality and diversity needs.

-- devising and developing this equality and diversity policy—in consultation with the senior management team and board
+- devising and developing this equality and diversity policy, in consultation with the Board;

-- reporting regularly to the Board and Senior Management Team on equality and diversity issues
+- reporting regularly to the Board on equality and diversity issues.

 Special responsibility for the practical application of our equality policy falls on managers involved in the recruitment, selection, appraisal, promotion, supervision and training of employees and the way their terms of employment are fixed.

-All employees have personal responsibility for the practical application of the firm’s equality policy, which extends to the treatment of job applicants, employees (including former employees), clients and visitors.
+All employees have personal responsibility for the practical application of the firm’s policy with regard to equality, which extends to the treatment of job applicants, employees (including former employees), clients and visitors.
 This is explained in more detail below.